UniversalDependencies/UD_Indonesian-PUD/README.md

 README FROM GOOGLE
 ==================

-A description of how the treebanks were generated can be found in:
+A description of how the treebanks were generated can be found in McDonal et al (2013) (see References section).

-  Universal Dependency Annotation for Multilingual Parsing Ryan McDonald, Joakim Nivre, Yvonne Quirmbach-Brundage, Yoav Goldberg, Dipanjan Das, Kuzman Ganchev, Keith Hall, Slav Petrov, Hao Zhang, Oscar Tackstrom, Claudia Bedini, Nuria Bertomeu Castello and Jungmee Lee Proceedings of ACL 2013

 A more detailed description of each relation type in our harmonized scheme is included in the file universal-guidelines.pdf.